VMFA’S CURIOSITY CAMPS FOR 3–5 YEAR OLDS

 - The Emergency Medication Permission Form (if necessary) should be completed if a student is to self-carry a medication for use in the event of an emergency.

 - Clearly written instructions on the administration of medicine must be provided by the parent or legal guardian.

 - It is strongly advised that if your child will bring emergency medication, VMFA staff is notified at least two weeks ahead of the program via email: firstname.lastname@example.org.

-Medical Notice: In the event of an emergency, VMFA Staff will respond to the situation promptly and accordingly, and ; a staff person will immediately attempt to reach the parent or legal /guardian.
+- Medical Notice: In an emergency, VMFA Staff will respond promptly, and a staff person will immediately attempt to reach the parent or legal guardian.

-The Photography Release Form gives us permission to include your child in photos that document the daily activities of camp.
-Staff share these, along with quotes, with caregivers via a Google photo album.
-From time to time VMFA photographers document the camp for website and advertising purposes.
+- The Photography Release Form allows us to include children in photos documenting camp activities to share with caregivers via a Google photo album.
+VMFA photographers may document the camp for web and advertising purposes.